IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

     <IgbButton onclick='grid.selectRows([1,2,5], true)'>Select</IgbButton>
 ```

-This will add the rows which correspond to the data entries with IDs 1, 2 and 5 to the `{ComponentTitle}` selection.
+This will add the rows which correspond to the data entries with IDs 1, 2 and 5 to the `{ComponentName}` selection.

 ### Deselect Rows